mmehrtens/get-RPstatistics/check-SLA.md

 - Time = time of day set in parameter `backupWindowEnd`

 Two output files will be created in the output folder:
 1. CSV file containing most recent restore points with some details and whether they comply to backup window
+   (new file for each script run, file name prefixed with date/time)
-2. CSV file containing single line summary of SLA compliance
+2. CSV file containing summary of SLA compliance
+   (appending to this file for each script run)

 [Back to overview](README.md)